Uniaxial Magnetic Anisotropy and Type-X/Y Current-Induced Magnetization Switching in Oblique-Angle-Deposited Ta/CoFeB/Pt and W/CoFeB/Pt Heterostructures: RESULTS AND DISCUSSION

-The linear fits to the $I_c$ vs. CoFeB thickness give a magnetic dead layer (MDL) of approximately 0.7-0.8\,nm, which is close to the MDL values for amorphous CoFeB obtained through a vibrating sample magnetometer with different underlayers and cap layers\cite{Jang2010}.
+The linear fits to the $I_c$ vs. CoFeB thickness yield a magnetic dead layer (MDL) of approximately 0.7-0.8\,nm.
+This value is comparable to MDL values reported for amorphous CoFeB with different underlayers and cap layers\cite{Jang2010}, and is consistent with interfacial magnetic dead layers in Ta/CoFeB-based heterostructures \cite{cecot2017}.
 The effective FM layer thickness ($t_{\mathrm{FM}}^{\mathrm{eff}} = t_{\mathrm{FM}}-t_{\mathrm{MDL}}$) must be corrected, as it has been reported\cite{Frankowski2015} that in MTJs with PMA, the MDL significantly affects the thermal stability factor and the critical switching current density and plays a significant role in optimizing both the critical current density and thermal stability of the devices.

+We did not observe any appreciable change in UMA (${\mu_{\mathrm{0}}H_{\mathrm{a}}\approx\text{60\,mT}}$) for CoFeB thicknesses ranging from 1.4 to 1.8\,nm (Fig.~\ref{fig : AMR} (a)-(c)), except for a slight reduction at 2\,nm, where the $\mu_{0}H_{\mathrm{a}}$ decreases to approximately 50\,mT (Fig.~\ref{fig : moke} (a)).
+This trend is expected, as thicker FM layer generally leads to smaller UMA, consistent with the results reported by Fukama et al.\cite{Fukuma2009}.